fire-archive/DesignConcepts/chapters/level_00.md

 *Originally posted March 31, 2009 and April 21, 2009*

 My name is Ian Schreiber.
-I’ve been working in the video game industry since the turn of the millennium, first as a programmer and then as a game designer.
-I’ve taught college classes in game design since Fall 2006.
+I've been working in the video game industry since the turn of the millennium, first as a programmer and then as a game designer.
+I've taught college classes in game design since Fall 2006.
 For any other information, you can Google me.

 ## What is this book?